jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/quickstart_mvp.md

 Following these steps gives you a single command (`retrain.py`) that trains the agent, evaluates profitability, and leaves behind everything required to monitor Sharpe, drawdowns, and guardrail breaches after each run.

+For a guided, executable version of this loop, open `notebooks/mvp_retraining_walkthrough.ipynb`.
+The notebook keeps the quickstart checklist intact, runs the orchestration pipeline end-to-end, and saves the resulting artefacts under `automation_runs/mvp_notebook/` for review.